gemoc/MODELS2017Tutorial/README.md

 ### Changing the language specification from sequential to concurrent
 :warning: take care to make these actions in the correct order to avoid having both natures and that can corrupt the plugin configuration.

-The first step consists in changing the nature of the language project from sequential to concurrent:
+The first step consists in adding the concurrent nature to the language project:
 - right click on the *org.gemoc.models17.fsm* project, go to 'Configure' and choose 'Add Concurrent xDSML Project Nature'

 Behind the scene, the GEMOC studio is creating new artifacts and dependencies to deal with the concurrent execution engine.